How to Grow and Care for Swiss Cheese Plants (Monstera)

 From Seed

-It is possible to grow Swiss cheese plants from seed, but there’s a catch: You absolutely must find a reliable source.
+It is possible to grow Swiss cheese plants from seed, but you absolutely must find a reliable source.

 When it’s time to sow the seeds, fill a four-inch or larger container with a seed starting medium.
 Insert a single seed into the mix half an inch deep.